CATALOGUES

 The work problematizes the idea of making.
 It builds itself with the broken shard of a typical traditional ceramic vessel.
 It reveals visual information with the glamorization oozes out of the cracks of a broken Ottoman vase.
 The secret potential of the local history is expressed with today’s point of view, while the pieces come together to form a fragile whole again.

-The artist not only reflects to her own history but also reflects to the very meaning of the material ceramics on that very specific geography and seeks alternative ways of coming to terms with a loaded heritage.
+The artist not only reflects on her own history but also on the very meaning of the ceramics material of a very specific geography and seeks alternative ways of coming to terms with a loaded heritage.

 Burçak Bingöl, in her sculpture named ‘Barbie Blues’, deals with a world order where nothing can be ideal.
 Here however, we are faced with a beauty that is idealized as the symbol of Western beauty.
 One half of Barbie’s body is covered in a depressive blue, making a reference to ‘the blues’.
 Barbie is quiet in her deep sadness.
 On a table as wide as her height, she broods over the future in her deep sadness, as if to make a reference to Rodin’s “The Thinker”.
 She fears a world where ideal beauty may disappear.
 With her mind all topsy-turvy with intercultural notions of beauty, she questions the meaning of existence.”*